 From my point of view, it’s been about music all along.

 I grew up hearing the popular songs of the day, my parents music, some classical music.
 I argued with my first grade friends over who was better, the Beach Boys or the Beatles.
 It seemed as though music was playing all the time, even if only in my head.
 Music was a part of my life, like breathing air.

 I took classical piano lessons, then guitar lessons.
-I listened to The Beatles and the Stones, Simon and Garfunkel, Crosby Stills Nash and Young, Cat Stevens, James Taylor, Carly Simon; and also Led Zepplin, Jethro Tull, Yes, Rod Stewart, Joni Mitchell, Carole King, Bruce Springsteen, Fleetwood Mac, and many others.
+I listened to the Beatles, the Beach Boys, and the Stones, Simon and Garfunkel, Crosby Stills Nash and Young, Cat Stevens, James Taylor, Carly Simon; and also Led Zepplin, Jethro Tull, Yes, Rod Stewart, Joni Mitchell, Carole King, Bruce Springsteen, Fleetwood Mac, and many others.

 In high school, I once played my guitar and sang Morning Has Broken in front of the entire school.
 People said I sounded like Cat Stevens.
 My math teacher said he didn’t know that I played the guitar.

 I sometimes played for friends, then in coffeehouses.
 In college my roommates and I performed together at the campus center.
 I started to learn about traditional folk music, music theory, renaissance and baroque music.
-That’s also when I completed my first songs – though the ideas had been floating around in my mind for years before that.
+I completed my first original songs – though the ideas had been floating around in my mind for years before that.

 Another time, after many years of learning about music, and thinking about music, and writing songs, one day a friend surprised me by saying he forgot that I wrote songs.
 He just didn’t hear me talk about it, he didn’t see me doing it.